 What does it mean to bundle auto and renters insurance?

 Bundling your renters and auto insurance just means buying both policies from the same insurance provider.
-Bundling can save you quite a bit of money.
-In exchange for the additional business, most companies offer a bundling discount, also referred to as a multi-policy discount, when you buy both policies.
+Bundling can help you get more affordable renters insurance and car insurance.
+In exchange for having multiple policies insured with a provider, most companies offer a bundling discount, also referred to as a multi-policy discount, when you buy both policies.

 You will usually have two separate policies with two different policy numbers, although some companies assign the same policy number to bundled policies.
-Auto insurance and renters insurance are two very different types of coverage — one for your vehicle and liability while driving, and one for your personal belongings and guest liability, respectively — so maintaining the two policies is usually necessary.
+Auto insurance and renters insurance offer two different types of coverage — one for your vehicle and liability while driving, and one for your personal belongings and guest liability, respectively — so maintaining the two policies is usually necessary.